-- Beneficiary: The beneficiary must be identified as "Her Majesty the Queen in Right of Canada as represented by the National Energy Board". - Duration: automatically renew on an annual basis without notice or amendment, and without a maximum number of renewals. - Issuer: The issuer of the letter of credit must be a Canadian chartered bank set out in Schedule I of the Bank Act. - Access to Funds: The full amount of the letter of credit must be payable within five (5) days to the beneficiary on demand upon presentation of the letter of credit at the bank's main branch in Calgary (or via other means of presentation as agreed to by the Board). - Notification: The beneficiary must be notified by the Issuer by way of courier or registered mail at least sixty (60) days before the letter of credit may be cancelled, not renewed or expires.
+- Beneficiary: The beneficiary must be identified as "Her Majesty the Queen in Right of Canada as represented by the National Energy Board or any successor administrative body". - Duration: automatically renew on an annual basis without notice or amendment, and without a maximum number of renewals. - Issuer: The issuer of the letter of credit must be a Canadian chartered bank set out in Schedule I of the Bank Act. - Access to Funds: The full amount of the letter of credit must be payable within five (5) days to the beneficiary on demand upon presentation of the letter of credit at

+- the bank's main branch in Calgary (or via other means of presentation as agreed to by the Board or any successor administrative body). - Notification: The beneficiary must be notified by the Issuer by way of courier or registered mail at least sixty (60) days before the letter of credit may be cancelled, not renewed or expires.
 Upon notification, the beneficiary must be entitled to draw the entire amount of the letter of credit. - Additional terms: The letter of credit must be irrevocable, non-transferable and non-assignable. - Security: The letter of credit should indicate whether it is secured or not.